 - Digital Object Identifiers (DOIs) for research data, software and grey literature

-- Open Researcher and Contributor ID (ORCiD) or ISNI (International Standard Name Identifier) for people and organisations
+- Open Researcher and Contributor ID (ORCiD) for people

 - International Geo Sample Number (IGSN) for physical samples

 - Persistent Uniform Resource Locator (PURL) for ARC and NHMRC research grants

 We provide and connect with several external identifier services

 Purpose of each identifier